ehrishirajsharma/SwiftnessX/README.md

 ## Discuss

-**Feature Request / Changes:** This is a very early version of SwiftnessX with a completely new flow and architecture from macOS build and it's likely that some features & flow may not be perfect.
+:seedling: **Feature Request / Changes:** This is a very early version of SwiftnessX with a completely new flow and architecture from macOS build and it's likely that some features & flow may not be perfect.
 We encourage you to tell us if a flow or feature is not fitting in, we will discuss with you and along with other users’ on possible way to improve or change that.

-**Security:** Electron projects are often dependent upon too many 3rd party libraries and in result it has more chances of being vulnerable to security-vulnerabilities compared to native-apps.
+:rotating_light: **Security:** Electron projects are often dependent upon too many 3rd party libraries and in result it has more chances of being vulnerable to security-vulnerabilities compared to native-apps.

 We tried our best to not make app’s modules too dependent upon the 3rd party packages however, we still recommend you to understand the basics of ElectronJS and let us know if you observe any security vulnerabilities.